Wayfarer-Labs/.github/profile/README.md

 ### 🧠 World Models
 Distilled diffusion world models for efficient edge deployment.
 Our proprietary compression techniques enable rich, responsive world models that run on consumer hardware.

-### 🎮 Game Integration
-Seamless integration with popular game engines and platforms.
-Our SDK supports all major engines, with native integrations for Unity, Unreal Engine, and Godot.

 ### 🖥️ Data Recording
 Advanced tools to capture and contribute gaming data.
 Our lightweight recorder respects privacy while capturing valuable insights to improve gaming experiences.

-### 💾 Cloud Storage
-Zero egress cost cloud storage for your game data.
-Our partnership with leading cloud providers ensures your data remains accessible without unexpected costs.

 ### 🌐 Edge Deployment
 Optimized models that run efficiently on edge devices.
 From mobile phones to gaming consoles, our models adapt to available resources without compromising quality.